 In 2007 and 2011 the Company sold substantially all of its investment property portfolio.
-The Company's last remaining investment property consists of its 50% interests in a 200,000 square foot rental building located at 7700 Keele Street in Vaughan, Ontario, acquired at a cost of \$4.6 million in 2005 and an adjacent 1.25 acre development property acquired at a cost of \$0.8 million in 2010.
-The Company has been developing the building for mixed industrial-commercial-retail uses.
+The Company's last remaining investment properties consist of its 50% interests in a 197,272 square foot building located at 7700 Keele Street in Vaughan, Ontario, acquired at a cost of \$4.6 million in 2005 and an adjacent 1.25 acre development property acquired at a cost of \$0.8 million in 2010.
+The Company has been developing the building for mixed industrial/commercial uses and the adjacent development property for lease to a fast food operation in a 2,465 square foot building on the site.

-As at September 30, 2011, the Company had achieved a 49% level of occupancy in its Vaughan, Ontario investment property.
+As at September 30, 2011, the Company had achieved a 49% level of occupancy in its Vaughan, Ontario industrial/commercial building.